Setting up Vivaria using Docker Compose

 - This isn't the default because of legacy reasons.

-Q: The scripts hangs or you get the error The system cannot find the file specified
+A script hangs or you get the error The system cannot find the file specified

-Q: The migration container gets an error when it tries to run
+The migration container gets an error when it tries to run

 docker rm vivaria-database-1 --force